Crimeeee/Crimeeee/README.md

 ---

-🚀 **Check out my pinned projects below!**
+### 🚀 Check out my pinned projects below!
-These are projects I'm working on, and they’ll be available here as soon as they’re ready for release.
-Feel free to follow my progress!
+*I’ve already published a few projects, and I’m currently working on several new ones that will be available here soon.
+More exciting stuff is on the way — stay tuned!*

 # 💻 Tech Stack:
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)